 - Note: This will bypass all color gamut calibration

-- When disabled, the color gamut will be defined by the TV’s preconfigured Color Gamut control below the LUT dropdown
+- When disabled, the color gamut will be defined by the TV’s preconfigured Color Gamut control to the right of the LUT selector.

 - Gamut BT.709